h-from-uk/hello-world/README.md

 # hello-world
 Finally learning GitHub
-So many years using TFS - now learning how to use GitHub
+Lots of years using TFS - now learning how to use GitHub